Nenkai/gt-modding-hub/docs/concepts/adhoc/adhoc.md

 ## Editing scripts from compiled binaries (advanced)
 To begin viewing them, drag any `.adc` file onto the toolchain executable.
 This should output a `.ad` and `.strings` file next to the source file.

 The `.ad` file can be viewed in any text editor, preferably Notepad++.
 In it, you will find the source code in an [Assembly](https://en.wikipedia.org/wiki/Assembly_language) form.
-Adhoc Scripts are generally high level, but still contains stack handling, scopes, etc. Think of it as being similar to [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)).
+Adhoc Scripts are generally high level, but still contains stack handling, scopes, etc.

 All instructions will start with three different numbers seperated by `|`s.
 Lets take the following instruction as an example and lets tear it down.